Gas industry of Iran

 There are no LNG projects in Iran due to both the technological and financial blockade of the country by Western countries and the growing domestic demand for gas.

-Before Trump came and increased pressure on Iran, it exported about 10-14 billion cubic meters.
-The main importers of Iranian gas are Turkey and Iraq (about 87% of the volume).
+Before Trump came and increased pressure on Iran, the country exported about 10-14 billion cubic meters per year.
+Key importers of Iranian gas are Türkiye and Iraq (about 87% of overall export volume).

 Iraq